cbrnr/python-intro-short/04-Functions/04-Functions.md

    ```python
    >>> add_one(add_one(add_one(13)))
    ```
-2. Define a function `mult` which multiplies its two input arguments and returns this product.
-The second parameter should have a default argument of `1` so that the function can also be called with only one argument.
+2. Define a function `mult` which multiplies its two input arguments and returns their product.
+The second parameter should have a default value of `1` so that the function can also be called with only one argument.
 Test your function with the following three function calls:
    ```python
    >>> mult(3, 7)
    >>> mult(12)
    >>> mult(2, mult(8, 8))
    ```
-3. Define a function `to_fahrenheit` which converts its argument (a temperature in degrees Celsius) into degrees Fahrenheit and returns this result.
+3. Define a function `to_fahrenheit` which converts its argument (a temperature in degrees Celsius) to degrees Fahrenheit and returns this result.
 Furthermore, define another function `to_celsius` which performs the opposite conversion (from degrees Fahrenheit to degrees Celsius).
 Verify both functions with the following function calls (feel free to test additional temperature values):
    ```python
    >>> to_fahrenheit(0)
    >>> to_celsius(100)